imedkrisna/imedkrisna.github.io/about.md

 Check out links below.
 I ocassionally sing and upload them in youtube :D I also play Smule.
 Hit the mic icon down there to visit my smule page.
 I mostly sing L'Arc-En-Ciel (or Laruku in short).
 Check out one example here :D
 <iframe frameborder="0" width="100%" height="125" src="https://www.smule.com/recording/larc-en-ciel-living-in-your-eyes-hitomi-no-junin-hitomi-no-juunin/988877746_3354266952/frame"></iframe>

+In Australia, I often times team-up with other Indonesian students to perform a mini accoustic band.
+I often play a Cajon.
+I also team-up with my old bandmates called BandIDs to produce a youtube video.
+I sing in these collaborations and my friends do the rest.
+This is one of the video hahahaha!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/K5UkBlE5zZg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>